OXID-eSales/developer_documentation/development/modules_components_themes/module/using_database.rst

 .. note::
     Watch a short video tutorial on YouTube: `SQL Statements with the Query Builder <https://www.youtube.com/watch?v=i1_omW8iXJE>`_.

 To execute a query, an instance of ``QueryBuilderFactoryInterface`` is required to create the Query Builder.

-Since it is defined as a service, you can just inject it into your class:
+Since it is defined as a service, you can just inject it into your class if you are inside another service:

    .. code:: php